Extended mean field control: a global numerical solution via finite-dimensional approximation

-The finite-dimensional reduction of an MFC problem via particle approximation has been considered in works such as \cite{germain2022deepsets, dayanikli2024deep, carmonaa2023deep, soner2025learning}.
+Due to the nature of the MKV SDE, the state variable in the value function for an MFC problem is a probability measure in the Wasserstein space.
+Whilst the value function can be considered as the unique viscosity solution to a class of Master Bellman PDEs under certain conditions \cite{cosso2023optimal, cosso2023master}, it is typical in practice to numerically approximate the value function by particle methods.
+The finite-dimensional reduction of problems on infinite-dimensional spaces of probability measures have been considered in theoretical works \cite{gangbo_finite_2021, talbi_finite-dimensional_2024}, with particle approximation methods being considered in \cite{germain2022deepsets, dayanikli2024deep, carmonaa2023deep, soner2025learning}.
 It is typical to parametrise the control with a neural network, and minimising a loss function based on either a dynamic programming or BSDE characterisation of the control problem.
+This method has demonstrated empirical effectiveness at overcoming the curse of dimensionality associated with more traditional PDE-based methods \cite{han2017deep}.\\

+The main contribution of this paper is to provide a numerical approximation of the MFC value function on the Wasserstein space globally.
+Given a value function $v$ for the MFC problem, the propagation of chaos yields an approximation of the form

-This method has demonstrated empirical effectiveness at overcoming the curse of dimensionality associated with more traditional PDE-based methods \cite{han2017deep}.
-In the aforementioned works, approximate solutions are only obtained for a given fixed initial condition.
-To the best of our knowledge, only \cite{pham2022mean, pham2023mean} learn the value function on the whole domain, by parametrising it with another neural network and then fitting the network by regression.
-However, learning a function on the Wasserstein space comes at a large computational cost, and the estimation of the joint law $\Lcal(X_t, \alpha_t)$ becomes an extra source of approximation error.
-By first passing to the finite-dimensional regime, and learning instead the associated (finite-dimensional) value function, we benefit from the following:
+where $\bar{v}_N$ is the value function of an associated $N$-player cooperative game.
+We therefore approximate $\bar{v}_N$ globally, which is a finite-dimensional function.
+Afterwards, $v(t,\mu)$ can be computed by sampling $\bar{v}_N$ according to the measure $\mu$.
+This contrasts with the aforementioned works, where the MFC dynamics are simulated directly via particle methods, and solutions are only given for fixed initial conditions.
+To the best of our knowledge, \cite{pham2022mean, pham2023mean} provide a global approximation of the value function by another neural network parametrisation, followed by a fitting with regression.
+However, learning a function on the Wasserstein space comes at a large computational cost, and the estimation of the joint law $\Lcal(X_t, \alpha_t)$, where $X$ and $\alpha$ denote the state and control processes respectively, becomes an extra source of approximation error.
+By first passing to the finite-dimensional setting, and learning instead the associated (finite-dimensional) value function, we benefit from the following:\\